 You can also extend their drying time by mixing the colors with the medium aptly called extender, such as Liquitex Slo-Dri Blending Medium.

 Acrylic paint colors tend to dry darker than they are when wet, particularly with inexpensive paints, which have a higher ratio of binder to pigment.
 When this occurs, apply several successively lighter layers of paint to achieve the desired color.
 This layering often enhances the painting, adding complexity and richness to the color.

 Student-grade paints also tend to be more transparent.
-To counter this, add a tiny bit of titanium white to the color or a tiny bit of white gesso, a paint-like substance similar to acrylic but thinner.
+To counter this, add a tiny bit of titanium white to the color or a tiny bit of white gesso, which is a paint-like substance similar to acrylic but thinner.
 This lightens (tint) the color a little bit and gives you the opacity you're after.
 You can also add a color that is similar but more opaque to one that is more transparent, such cadmium yellow to transparent yellow.
 If you are trying to cover an underlying layer completely, paint over it with gesso or a medium gray before applying the next color.

 Don't overload your brushes as you paint—multiple thinner layers build better color than thick globs—and keep or wipe away heavy amounts from the ferrule, as it's tough to get out if it dries there.
 Paint dried in the ferrule area can ruin your brushes.
-Keep your brushes in water while you're painting so that the paint doesn't dry in them.
+Keep your brushes in the water while you're painting so that the paint doesn't dry in them.
 Use a container with a shallow layer of water to keep the brushes wet without soaking the handles (which will cause the lacquer to peel off) and another container to clean the brushes between colors.

 More Tips to Get Creative

 There are a variety of mediums and techniques to increase the versatility of acrylic paints.